-Although I not certain Bleak House will end up on my list of favorite Dickens’ novels (I believe that will still include Great Expectations and A Christmas Carol), it’s certainly one I will enjoy sinking my teeth in to again in a few years.
-There’s a reason it’s a classic, and it is certainly a novel that is meant to be reread and pondered and enjoyed time and again.
+Although I am not certain Bleak House will end up on my list of favorite Dickens novels (I believe that will still include Great Expectations and A Christmas Carol), it’s certainly one I will enjoy sinking my teeth into again in a few years.
+There’s a reason it’s a classic, and it is certainly a novel that is meant to be reread and pondered, and enjoyed time and again.

 From this point, this post contains spoilers for Bleak House.

-As I indicate above, the resolution(s) to Bleak House were quite satisfying for me.
-I had felt a bit squeamish about the Mr Jarndyce—Esther romance; I just couldn’t see them together.
+As I indicated above, the resolution(s) to Bleak House was quite satisfying for me.
+I had felt a bit squeamish about the Mr. Jarndyce—Esther romance; I just couldn’t see them together.
 So I enjoyed the romantic selflessness of Mr. Jarndyce at the end at the new Bleak House (although it seemed a bit odd that he didn’t give Esther the ultimate choice: he decided for her?).
-The ironic resolution to the Jarndyce and Jarndyce case, that Esther and Mr. Woodcourt were unable to enter the courtroom for that final scene, seemed perfect; that and the “no one wins” resolution seemed to reemphasize the ridiculousness of the entire process, a parallel for the ridiculousness of the class distinctions that so many of the upper class characters were concerned about, from Lady Dedlock to Richard Carstone.
+The ironic resolution to the Jarndyce and Jarndyce case, that Esther and Mr. Woodcourt were unable to enter the courtroom for that final scene, seemed perfect; that and the “no one wins” resolution seemed to reemphasize the ridiculousness of the entire process, a parallel for the ridiculousness of the class distinctions that so many of the upper-class characters were concerned about, from Lady Dedlock to Richard Carstone.

 As I finished the book, a few things shocked me.
 Lady Dedlocks’ flight and ultimate death outside the graveyard caused me to gasp when I realized she was actually dead; being the romantic I am, I had hoped she and Esther would survive and develop a relationship.
 Likewise, Richard’s fate saddened me.
 Again, I had wanted to see Richard and Ada finally find peace in the aftermath of Richard’s obsession.